 Nguyen Ngoc Nhu Quynh (Mother Mushroom)

 Nguyen Ngoc Nhu Quynh, who blogs under the name Me Nam or “Mother Mushroom,” is a Vietnamese political and environmental activist.
 After years of government surveillance, harassment, and intimidation, on October 10, 2016, Me Nam was arrested in Khanh Hoa and charged under Article 88 of the Penal Code for “conducting propaganda against the State.”
 On June 29, 2017, Me Nam was convicted and given a 10-year prison sentence for writing blog posts defamatory of the Communist regime and distorting government policies.
 The appeal of her sentence was heard and denied on November 30, 2017.
+On October 17, 2018 she was unexpectedly released from prison and flew into exile in the United States, landing in Houston with her elderly mother and two children.

 Me Nam first began blogging on parenting websites in 2006, and took her moniker “Mother Mushroom” from her youngest daughter’s nickname “Nam,” or “Mushroom.”
 Me Nam turned her focus to social activism after a hospital visit where she observed that patients too poor to bribe hospital officials were denied medical treatment.
 Online social media websites like Facebook have been Me Nam’s main outlet for her work, and in response to increasingly aggressive attacks by the Vietnamese government to prosecute Internet activism, Me Nam helped found the Vietnamese Bloggers Network (VBA) in 2013.
 The VBA has subsequently been banned in Vietnam.